Table of content

 If you want to build a telemedicine platform with features such as online video consultation, appointment scheduler, backend management, and custom interface – the cost will start from $40K, assuming an hourly rate of $50 per hour.
 This includes the entire development stage, post-release support, product management, and team communication.
 The price can get higher, up to $80K - $100K.

 Depending on which web development company you're working with, you might enjoy affordable rates with high-quality deliverables.
 For example, developers in Eastern Europe charge approximately $50 per hour, while their American counterparts bill $150 per hour for the same tasks.
-Therefore, working with Uptech, an experienced Ukrainian telemedicine app development company, makes financial sense.
+Therefore, working with Uptech, an Eastern European experienced telemedicine app development company, makes financial sense.

 The telemedicine industry is literally rewriting the future, and everyone who wants to enter it should be aware of its rapid development.
 IMHO the best way to remain competitive is to implement the latest technologies, develop innovative solutions, and say committed to customer experience.